ksmatharoo/IcebergMetadataRewrite/README.md

 # IcebergMetadataRewrite

-this project require hive running on local machine,you can start hive with docker image in hiveDocker directory.
+This project require hive running on local machine,you can start hive with docker image in hiveDocker directory.
 Project will rewrite iceberg metadata, it will accept the table base and update it to all metadata file.

 # Problem
-Suppose you copied an iceberg data and metadata directory from another cluster or move the table to another location by copying the directories, this will result in un-readable table.
+Suppose you copied an iceberg table(data and metadata directory) from another cluster or move the table to another location by copying the directories, this will result in un-readable table.

 # Solution